Prepare data for MOSClip analysis

 As you can see, the combination of cnv and expression is significant, as well as the combination of expression and methylation.
 These combinations of omics co-regulate the same pathway modules more often than what expected by chance.

-Finally, with plotFrequencies it is possible to show the frequency distribution of pathways aggregated into macro-categories, using Reactome hierarchical structure, separately for each omic combination.
+Finally, with plotFrequencies it is possible to show the frequency distribution of pathways aggregated into macro-categories, generated using Reactome hierarchical structure, separately for each omic combination.
 This plot suggests biological processes that may be impacted by the omics and their cross-talk.

 pathHierarchyGraph <- igraph::graph_from_data_frame(d = downloadPathwayRelationFromReactome(), directed = TRUE)